How to Get an Illinois Driver’s License?

 Requirements

-Then you must pass the vision screening, written exam, and driving test.
+Then you must pass the vision screening, the written Illinois driving test, and the driving test.
 Finally, you must pay any necessary new license fee based on your age group.

 Fees